SINTEF/dlite/doc/user_guide/environment_variables.md

     plugin search paths, while it only affects the plugin search paths on Linux.

+  - **DLITE_PYDEBUG**: If defined, it will turn on printing error messages from C to standard error.

-  - **DLITE_PYDEBUG**: Traceback from errors happening Python plugins are normally lost.
-But, if `DLITE_PYDEBUG` is defined, a Python error message will be written to standard error.
+    It will also enable tracebacks from exceptions happening in Python plugins.
+Traceback from exceptions happening in Python plugins are normally lost.
+But, with `DLITE_PYDEBUG` defined, the full error message, including traceback, will be written to standard error.

   - **DLITE_ATEXIT_FREE**: Free memory at exit.
 This might be useful to avoid getting false positive when tracking down memory leaks with tools like valgrind.